-Environment and Climate Change Canada has also identified products that don’t currently meet the criteria to be included in the ban but have labeled them as problematic.
-For packaging company and manufacturers of these products, finding alternative materials and solutions is advisable as the Canadian government may look to include them in future bans.
+Environment and Climate Change Canada has also identified products that don’t currently meet the criteria to be included in the ban but have labelled them as problematic.
+For packaging companies and manufacturers of these products, finding alternative materials and solutions is advisable as the Canadian government may look to include them in future bans.
 These products include:

 - bags, including:

 - dry cleaning bags

 - packaging not necessary for the protection of food or goods, including:

 - cosmetic and personal care products and packaging, including: